lpnh/aoc-template/README.md

-# Advent of Code 2023
+# Advent of Code Template

-A template for the [Advent of Code](https://adventofcode.com/) 2023.
+A Rust template for the [Advent of Code](https://adventofcode.com/).
 *Let ~~Rust~~ elves do the hard work for you!*

 ## Usage